 May you stay until samsara ends.

-DFF’S SPIRITUAL DIRECTORS
+DFF'S SPIRITUAL TEACHERS

 Gen Lamrimpa was born in Tibet in 1936 and became a refugee in India after the 1959 uprising against Communist Chinese rule.
-In 1985, he was invited by Alan Wallace to teach calm abiding meditation in Seattle, and the Dharma Friendship Foundation was founded to support his teachings.
+In 1985, he was invited by Alan Wallace (DFF's founder and first Director) to teach calm abiding meditation in Seattle, and the Dharma Friendship Foundation was founded to support his teachings.
 An accomplished meditator and a true yogi, he was always humble and unostentatious, having meditated in a stone and mud hut in the mountains above Dharamsala, India, for many years before coming to the American Northwest.
 He led a one-year samatha retreat at Cloud Mountain Retreat Center, providing earnest Western practitioners the possibility to practice under his guidance.
 His book Calming the Mind (Snow Lion Publications, Ithaca, New York), first published as Samatha Meditation, is the record of some of the teachings he gave during this time.
 Realizing Emptiness (Snow Lion), a collection of edited transcripts of further teachings, was published in 1999, and Transcending Time, the Kalacakra Six-Session Guru Yoga (Wisdom Publications, Boston, MA) was published in 2012.
 After teaching in the U.S. for several years, Gen Lamrimpa returned to India to continue his practice of solitary meditation in Sikkim, India.
 “Gen la” passed away in meditation in 2004. >MORE

 Venerable Thubten Chodron